Henrik-Johansson1980/JS_Practice/README.md

 # JS_Practice

-This Repository contains some JavaScript practice projekts.
+This Repository contains some JavaScript practice projects of mine.
+Mostly based on youtube tutorials and such.